USCbiostats/PM516/docs/syllabus-a.md

 * Skills development for presenting statistical results, which will improve the effectiveness of the statistician being able to communicate results to their client.
 * Participation in a real consultation as a group with an investigator client at USC.

 This course is graded credit/no credit and there is no point breakdown.
-Instead, student must complete <u>all</u> of the following:
+Instead, students must complete <u>all</u> of the following:

 #### Required Trainings
 Students will be working with real data from investigators at USC and must complete the appropriate required trainings.
-There are two trainings offered by CITI (https://about.citiprogram.org/) that must be completed by the third week of class:
+There are two trainings offered by CITI (https://about.citiprogram.org/) that must be completed by the third class session:

 * CITI Biomedical Human Subjects
 * CITI Responsible Conduct of Research
+* CITI Research HIPAA
 * Students may need to complete additional project-specific trainings

 #### Weekly Activities
 Students will participate in weekly activities to improve their consulting and statistical analysis skills.
 In order to get the most of these activities, students must complete required pre-class preparation, which may include reading articles, excerpts from the textbook, or watching videos.
-Students will use the information from these pre-class preparation activities in the live session, and will receive credit if they actively participate in at least 10 sessions.
-Partial credit will be given if the student attends but does not actively participate in a live class session.
+Students will use the information from these pre-class preparation activities in the live session.

 #### Investigator Meeting
 Students will be meeting with a collaborator at USC (e.g., from Keck School of Medicine, Children’s Hospital Los Angeles, etc.) and will work on a project as a group.
 Any meeting with the investigator is mandatory.
 Because this course teaches skills applicable in a consulting setting, students must be on time for the meeting and must be an <u>alert, active participant</u> with their <u>camera on</u>.